-Later in this article, we’ll show you how to easily change the file names using the tags.
+Later, we’ll show you how to easily change the file names using the tags.

 Once you’ve copied the files, you can eject the iPod and disconnect it.
 On a Windows PC, right-click on the iPod drive in File Explorer and select Eject.
 Mac users should right-click on the iPod icon on the desktop and select Eject.

 Add the Music to Your iTunes Library